ecmwf-ifs/dwarf-p-cloudsc/README.md

 - **dwarf-cloudsc-gpu-kernels**: GPU-enabled version of the CLOUDSC dwarf that uses OpenACC and relies on the `!$acc kernels` directive to offload the computational kernel.
-- **dwarf-cloudsc-gpu-claw**: GPU-enabled and optimized version of CLOUDSC that is based on an auto-generated version of CLOUDSC based on the CLAW tool.
+- **dwarf-cloudsc-gpu-claw** (deprecated!): GPU-enabled and optimized version of CLOUDSC that is based on an auto-generated version of CLOUDSC based on the CLAW tool.
 The kernel in this demonstrator has been further optimized with gang-level loop blocking to demonstrate potential performance gains.
+This variant is defunct on current Nvidia GPUs and therefore deactivated by default, requiring explicit `--with-claw` flag to build.
 - **dwarf-cloudsc-gpu-scc**: GPU-enabled and optimized version of CLOUDSC that utilises the native blocked IFS memory layout via a "single-column coalesced" (SCC) loop layout.
 Here the outer NPROMA